tomwhartung/resume/README.txt

 ---------------
 Follow these steps to implement your own mobile friendly resume.

+Note that this is still a Work in Progress (WiP), so contact me if you have any questions.

 This process requires you first install idMyGadget.
 It was developed on a server running Ubuntu 14.04, running Apache with the DocumentRoot set to /var/www .